PowerDNS/pdnsapi/api_spec.md

   **Note**: Authoritative only.

 * `nameservers` MUST be sent in client bodies during creation, and MUST NOT be sent by the server.
+Simple list of strings of nameserver names.
   **Note**: Authoritative only.

 * `servers`: list of forwarded-to servers, including port.